-Next, the Commission notes that prior to adopting the Certificate Policy has admittedly satisfied here.
+Next, the Commission notes that prior to adopting the Certificate Policy Statement, it only required a scant 25 percent capacity commitment which NEXUS has admittedly satisfied here.
 Commission Br.
 24. The Commission's reference to a no-longer-applicable policy is not only irrelevant, but it is also wrong: the Commission's practice prior to the Certificate Policy Statement required an applicant to show a commitment of at least 25 percent of new capacity in order for its application to be processed, but still required a showing of 10-year firm commitments for all of the project capacity to receive a traditional certificate of public convenience and necessity.
 Certificate Policy at 61,743.2